 Outside, it's a fairly conventional looking five-door hatchback.
 GM doesn't want to scare any potential buyers away by depending on only the wind tunnel for all the design touches.
 Design being purely subjective, and although the car expectedly doesn't look much like (or half as interesting as) the Volt concept, GM has hit what many might think a happy medium between too conservative and too far-out.

-2009-11-30-_mg_0618.jpg Volt's 240-volt receptacle; there are also a 110-volt plug and a gasoline filler
+Volt's 240-volt receptacle; there are also a 110-volt plug and a gasoline filler

 There are three filler doors on Volt: one is for gasoline, one the receptacle for its 240-volt electric line (GM expects Volt buyers to install the charger at home) and there's a plug for a conventional 110 outlet.